zelial/home-assistant-deploy/README.md

 # home-assistant-deploy

-Running HomeAssistant on custom home server, docker/podman seams to be the easiest option:
+Running HomeAssistant on custom home server, docker/podman seems to be the easiest option:

 1. use base image docker.io/homeassistant/home-assistant with few dependencies for HACS
 2. store configuration in /home/homeassistant (HACS already installed)